 You may access the MyVCCCD portal at http://my.vcccd.edu or from the Ventura college website.
 This is the district-wide portal used for accessing your college e-mail, class schedules, class rosters, and online library resources.
 It is also the site you will use to drop students for census reporting, to submit final grades, and to download and print grade change forms, incomplete grade forms, and reinstatement petitions.
-Through MyVCCCD, you will be able to access common applications, including Banner, webSTAR, the distance education course management system, and Outlook email.
+Through MyVCCCD, you will be able to access common applications, including Outlook email, the distance education course management system, Banner and employee information.
 MyVCCCD is where you will find the latest news, information, announcements, and receive personal alerts.